ESuth/sem/use-cases/use-case-11.md

 SUCCESS END CONDITIONS

-	User chooses the world to generate a report of capital cities from, generates the report.
+	User chooses what district they wish to generate a report of cities from, generates the report.

 FAILED END CONDITION